vindarel/common-lisp-course-in-videos/README.md

 "the Common Lisp way".
 I prefer to teach advanced, real-world Common Lisp concepts.

-*Let's celebrate 1001 learners!
-Here's a [60% coupon until 14th March, 2024](https://www.udemy.com/course/common-lisp-programming/?couponCode=CELEBRATE1001).* *If you are a student, drop me a line for a free link.*
+*NEW chapter: CLOS!
+Here's a [60% coupon for July and August, 2024](https://www.udemy.com/course/common-lisp-programming/?couponCode=CLOS-FOR-SUMMER).*
+*If you are a student, drop me a line for a free link.*

 Here's what you'll learn.